THE DOVER WAR MEMORIAL PROJECT

 "Ever in our thoughts.
 One of the best" (September 1941)

-William Elgar and Ethel Ann Warman.
+William Elgar and Ethel Ann Warman lived at 86 Union Road..
 They died on 3 April 1942 at Union Road Trenches.
-William was a coal merchant, aged 58, and Ethel was 53.
-They lived at 86 Union Road.
-Ethel was the daughter of Thomas and Ann Cassons.
+William was a coal merchant, aged 58, the son of Arthur James Elvey and Jane Warman, and Ethel was 53.
+She was the daughter of Thomas and Ann Fassoms.
+The couple had married in Dover on 25 December 1911 at the Salem Baptist Chapel.
+They had a son, Horace, born in 1913, to whom their effects were given.
+He was then serving as a leading aircraftman in the RAF.

-They were buried at Buckland, C11-11, with the first part of the service taking place at Primrose Road Mission Hall.
+On 12 April a memorial service for the deceased was held at the Primrose Road Mission Hall., with Mr John Husk officiating.
+Mr and Mrs Warman were buried on 15 April at St Andrews, Buckland, Dover C11 11, with the first part of the service taking place at the Mission Hall.
+Mr Husk was Assistant Officiant.
 Members of the ARP were bearers of the Union Flag draped coffins, and many family and friends were present at the graveside.

 Wells, B. J.

-Basil John Wells.
-He died on 10 September 1940, aged 17.
-He was injured on 9 September 1940 at Taylor's Garage, Elms Vale Road, where he worked as a garage hand, and died at the Casualty Hospital, Union Road.
+Basil John Wells died on 10 September 1940, aged 17.
+He was injured on 9 September 1940 at Taylor's Garage, Elms Vale Road, where he worked as a garage hand, and died at the Casualty Hospital, Union Road

-He was the son of Mr. and Mrs. E. W. Wells, of 121 Snargate Street.
+He was the son of Mr Ernest Wells and his wife Mabel, formerly Summerton, of 121 Snargate Street.
 "Ever in our thoughts"

-He was buried at St Mary's, where his parents laid a wreath, "To our dearest son, John, from his ever-loving Mum and Dad" and their family, "In remembrance, from his ever loving brother and sister, Ernie and Bessie"
+He was buried at St Mary's, Dover 17 FB, on 14 September, where his parents laid a wreath, "To our dearest son, John, from his ever-loving Mum and Dad" and their family, "In remembrance, from his ever loving brother and sister, Ernie and Bessie"

 "Too dearly loved to be forgotten" - Mum, Dad, Brother and Sister (September 1941)

-She died peacefully in her sleep on 6 June 1940, aged 55, at Brookfield House, Buckland Avenue, and was cremated at Charing.
+She died peacefully in her sleep on 6 June 1940, aged 55, at Brookfield House, Buckland Avenue, and was cremated at Charing, Kent.
 It was requested that there should be no mourning.
-Amongst those who attended were her son, Mr N G Wells, and her daughters and in-laws, Mr and Mrs Hawkins and Mr and Mrs Harris.
-Floral tributes included, "To dearest mother, from Boy and Peggy" and "To darling mother, from her broken-hearted daughter, Stella and Charles"..
+Amongst those who attended were her son, Mr. Norman G Wells, and her daughters and sons-in-laws, Mr. and Mrs. Hawkes and Mr. and Mrs. Harris, and her daughter, Mrs Martin.
+Floral tributes included, "To dearest mother, from Boy and Peggy" and "To darling mother, from her broken-hearted daughter, Stella and Charles"

 details, Joyce Banks